terl/lazysodium-java/README.md

 * Gradle 4.7 or higher (if compiling and building).
 * No effort whatsoever.

-**PLEASE NOTE**: The included `libsodium.so` library for Linux will only work on Ubuntu 17.04 or above.
-This is a limitation of the libsodium 1.0.16 library as it requires a newer Ubuntu version.

-It's not recommended to use anything lower than 1.0.16 as it has bug fixes to the Argon2 password hashing scheme.
-You could specify a path to your own `libsodium.so` but there's high chance that it won't work and will fail with `Error in '/usr/lib/jvm/java-8-oracle/bin/java': free(): invalid next size (fast): 0x00007f1754064880`.

 ### Add
 If you're using Gradle, this is how to get started with Lazysodium in your Java projects: